corda/corda-docs-portal/content/en/platform/corda/5.0-beta/developing/getting-started/installing-corda-cli.md

 ## Downloading Corda CLI

-You can obtain the Corda CLI installer in two different ways:
+You can obtain the Corda CLI installer in one of the following ways:
 * Download `platform-jars-Gecko.tar.gz` from the [R3 Customer Hub](https://r3.force.com/)
 and extract `corda-cli-downloader-5.0.0.0-Gecko1.0.zip` from `net\corda\cli\deployment\corda-cli-installer\5.0.0.0-Gecko1.0`.
 * OR download `corda-cli-downloader-5.0.0.0-Gecko1.0.zip` directly from the [R3 S3 repository](https://download.corda.net/packages/corda-cli-downloader/5.0.0.0-Gecko1.0/corda-cli-downloader-5.0.0.0-Gecko1.0.zip).